Space | HackTheBox

 The hard part, though, comes when you want to exploit this vulnerability, unless

-you know how to prepare 0x12(18)
+you know how to prepare 0x12(18) bytes of execve shellcode you pretty

 much have to attack this in multiple steps.